vitoke/iternal/README.md

 #### Intermediate state

-In `iternal`, you can define a function that maps the folder's state to a result of a different type.
-Imagine the following `for` loop:
+In `iternal`, you can define a function that maps the collector's state to a result of a different type.
+Imagine the following
+`for` loop:

 ```typescript